 All these provide excellent opportunities for research training and the transfer of ideas, knowledge and experience between students in a supportive environment.

 The Graduate Programme organises a weekly research seminar to which visiting speakers are invited, as well as occasional lectures by distinguished academic visitors.
 Postgraduate research students also present their work to a student-led seminar and attend and present at the full Departmental seminar.
 Students are also supported in attending national and international academic conferences.

 - Marischal Museum, offering research opportunities in the field of material culture studies;

 - The University's research theme on The North, which brings together a wide variety of academics involved in research in Scotland, the sub-Arctic and the High Arctic.

 - The Elphinstone Institute, undertaking research into the language, tradition and history of North-East Scotland.

 We also work with many other Departments and Schools across the University, in teaching, supervision and research.

-Postgraduates are encouraged to think about career planning with the help of the University's Careers Service who have a dedicated staff for postgraduates.
+Postgraduates are encouraged to think about career planning with the help of the University's Careers and Employability Service who have a dedicated staff for postgraduates.
 Some destinations of PhDs from the Department are on the recent theses page.